 Accessing AuthAction Management API with M2M Application

-This will explain how to access the AuthAction Management API using a Machine-to-Machine (M2M) application.
-Whether you’re building a backend service or a script that needs to manage users, roles, or other resources, this post will get you up and running with the correct setup and API calls.
+This guide explains how to access the AuthAction Management API using a Machine-to-Machine (M2M) application.
+Whether you’re building a backend service or a script that needs to manage users, roles, or other resources, this guide walks you through the setup and API calls.

-Section titled “✍️ Step-by-Step Guide to Setting Up”Step 1: Create an M2M Application in AuthAction
+Section titled “Setup Guide”Step 1: Create an M2M Application in AuthAction

 Section titled “Step 1: Create an M2M Application in AuthAction”- Log in to your AuthAction dashboard.